ENGLISH BELOW

 Conductor: Kanako Abe

-Artistic direction: Jan van den Berg
+Artistic direction & stage direction: Jan van den Berg

 Cornelia van Nijenrode: Ryoko Aoki